Community Grants Scheme

 Local voluntary groups and charitable organisations in Wyre Forest can now apply for grants from Wyre Forest District Council to help towards the costs of projects that benefit local people.

 The Wyre Forest District Council Community Grant Scheme awards grants from £200 to £500.
 Charitable organisations, clubs and societies, companies with a community interest parish and town councils are among the types of organisations who may apply.
-The deadline for applications is Friday 5 March 2021.
+The deadline for round one applications is midnight, Thursday 12 August 2021.
+Round 2 application will open Wednesday 1 September 2021.

 The grants are available to improve services and facilities and support activities for the local community.
 The council will also look to support schemes which encourage local action to improve quality of life.
 Youth facilities, environmental improvements, workshops for people with dementia and play equipment are just a few of the sorts of projects which could receive funding.